Christopher-Yang/tracking/README.md

-This collection is associated with the article "Emergence of habitual control in a novel motor skill over multiple days of practice".
+This collection is associated with the article "Control becomes habitual early on when learning a novel motor skill".
 This code generates all figures related to the tracking task.
 Raw data is contained in the folder "Data".
 The data is further subdivided into folders for the 2-day, 5-day, and 10-day training groups, participants in each group, and blocks for each participant.